 for additional information.

-The Texas telemedicine waivers discussed above are specific to fully-insured plans (TDI or DOI on insurance card) and will dictate what plans are required to do during the COVID-19 crisis (despite what is stated on payer policy).
+The Texas telemedicine waivers discussed above are specific to fully-insured plans (TDI or DOI on insurance card) and will dictate what plans are required to do during the COVID-19 crisis (despite what is stated on payor policy).
 Self-funded plans are not subject to the above waivers and will have separate telemedicine policy information outlined, please verify benefits for all self-funded plans.
-Consult the TMA billing chart
+Consult the TMA Practice Viability Toolkit

 for coding help.
 The MGMA also has developed a telemedicine chart

-of payer policies.
+of payor policies.
 Consult the TMA Waiver Dates chart

-for payer telemedicine policy waiver dates.
+for payor telemedicine policy waiver dates.
 This information is subject to change frequently.
 Many health plans have extended their telemedicine waivers.
-Find additional information here
+Find additional information on this TMA resource,

 Special Coding Advice: